John Hodgson (antiquary): The History of Northumberland

 In 1817, Hodgson began his major work, the History of Northumberland.
 It became a classic model, in terms of plan and completeness of execution.

 In 1819, Hodgson visited London to work in the British Museum, and announced his book to appear in six volumes, published by subscription, limited to three hundred copies.
 The plan of the work was that the first volume should contain the general history of the county, the next three volumes a detailed account of the towns and villages, and the last two records and papers relating to border history.
 After difficulties with printers and engravers the first volume of this series appeared in 1820.

 It was not till 1827 that Hodgson was able to publish the second volume of his original prospectus, dealing with the parochial history of Northumberland, towards which he was helped by a subscription of £200 from Bishop Barrington.
 In 1828 was published the sixth volume, containing fresh documents and records.
 In 1832 another volume of the parochial history followed.
 The book met with little immediate success, and Hodgson suffered a loss on each volume.
 In 1835 he published an extra volume of his history, containing the Pipe rolls for Northumberland.
-In 1839 the third volume of the parochial history appeared, containing an account of the Roman wall; in it Hodgson first clearly established the claim of Emperor Hadrian to be considered as its builder; notably, as the claim isn't a claim on Northumbrian history, it is formatted as a 166-page footnote in the book, taking up about half the book's length.
+In 1839 the third volume of the parochial history appeared, containing an account of the Roman wall, in which Hodgson first clearly established the claim of Emperor Hadrian to be considered as its builder.
+Notably, as the claim is not a claim about Northumbrian history, it is formatted as a 166-page footnote in the book, taking up about half the book's length.
 His health, however, gave way while this volume was passing through the press.

 Hodgson used, amongst other sources, notes of Thomas Bell of the Society of Antiquaries.
 He did much research in the library at Capheaton.
 He left a hundred volumes of manuscript collectanea for the completion of his work.
 Later, the Antiquarian Society of Newcastle upon Tyne commissioned John Hodgson-Hinde to write an additional volume containing an introductory sketch of the history of the county, which was published in 1858.

 The parochial history, as Hodgson had planned it, remained unfinished; proposals were made in 1891 for securing its completion.
 The Northumberland County History Committee was set up, and produced over more than 30 years a 15-volume continuation.